Frequently Asked Questions

 Is IRB approval required for internal analysis in an organization, or is IRB approval required only if the data analysis will be published?

-For any level of access to the data you must have your institution's IRB approval or waiver.
+For any level of access to the data (including images) you must have your institution's IRB approval or waiver.
 If you do not have an IRB, you must use an external IRB.
 This IRB step is required whether or not you publish your findings.
-Since the data we offer is provided in limited datasets and the data have been de-identified so there is no direct human-subject interaction, sometimes your IRB will consider a waiver.
+Since the data we offer is provided in limited datasets and the data (including images) have been de-identified so there is no direct human-subject interaction, sometimes your IRB will consider a waiver.
 You may want to approach it from that standpoint.

 I will have co-investigators from other institutions working with me on the dataset I am requesting.
 Does NIA need IRB approval from each institution separately, or do you just need the IRB approval from the Principal Requestor's institution?